Understanding home theater connections and cables can sometimes be the most difficult part of setting up your system.

 For the audio connections, the order is more based on the capabilities of the connection type.
 For example, a connector that allowed the transfer of surround sound audio as well as stereo audio would be placed above one that only allowed stereo signals.

-Again, we would normally favour a digital connection over an analog connection.
+Again, we would normally favour a digital connection over an analog connection, although you may be limited by the actual connections present on your devices.

 Therefore, for the sound, I would use the audio connections in the following order of preference:

-This isn't an exact science, and there may be specific reasons for choosing one type over another, but if you use this as a guideline then you won't be far off.
+This isn't an exact science.
+For example, the optical and coaxial connections are fairly similar in their benefits and limitations.
+There may be specific reasons for choosing one type over another, but if you use this as a guideline then you won't be far off.

 Notice that the HDMI connection appears at the top of each list.
 This reflects the fact that HDMI is probably the first connection you should try and use for connecting your audio-visual devices.
 HDMI has the advantage of being digital, it supports all the latest types of video/audio and we only need one cable to send both the sound and picture.